lan-party/Spider-Dork/README.md

 `python spiderdork.py`

 Or edit it first to change some settings.
-Update values under the `# Config Variables` to configure things.
+Update values under the `# Config Variables` comment to configure things.
 - `thread_count` - sets the number of scanning threads to run.
 I have no frame of reference for what a good upper bound to this number should be.
 - `delay_between_threads` - a delay in seconds applied after each thread is created.
 - `search_mode` - a number (0-2) that determines what ip addresses the crawler will check